rust-lagit1/rfcs/text/0000-supertrait-item-shadowing-v2.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This behavior can be surprising: adding a method to a sub-trait can change which function is called in unrelated code.
-This is mitigated by the which warns users about the potential ambiguity.
+This is mitigated by the lint which warns users about the potential ambiguity.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives